HubTou/PyLists4C/DOC.md

 If you don't have a C compiler command line toolchain, the script will guide you to set up a minimal one using the LLVM [Clang](https://clang.llvm.org/) C compiler and Microsoft [Visual Studio](https://visualstudio.microsoft.com/) Community edition for the Windows SDK and C Runtime.

-There is no installation *per se* at this time, you just have to put the library's DLL in the same directory than your programs...
+There is no installation *per se* at this time.

 ### Tests
 The library has been successfully compiled and tested on: